-As being is intelligible and one, so also it is good.
-But while the intelligibility and unity of being follow spontaneously from the fact that being is whatever is to be grasped intelligently and affirmed reasonably, the goodness of being comes to light only by considering the extension of intellectual activity that we name deliberation and decision, choice and will.
+As being is intelligible and one, so also it it is good.
+But while the intelligibility and unity of being follow spontaneously from the fact that being is whatever is to be intelligently grasped and affirmed reasonably, the goodness of being comes to light only by considering the extension of intellectual activity that we name deliberation and decision, choice and will.

-1.1 Levels of the Good
+1.1 Levels of the good.

-On an elementary level, the good is the object of desire and, when it is attained, it is experienced as pleasant, enjoyable, satisfying.
-But man experiences aversion no less than desire, pain no less than pleasure; and so, on this elementary, empirical level, the good is coupled with its opposite, the bad.
+On an elementairy level, the good is the object of desire and, when it is attained, it is experienced as pleasant, shifting enjoyable, satisfying.
+But man experiences aversion no less than desire, pain no less than pleasure; and so on this elementary, empirical level, the good is coupled with its opposite, the bad.

 However, among men's many desires, there is one that is unique.
 It is the detached, disinterested, unrestricted desire to know.
-As other desire, it has its setisfaction.
+As other desire, it has its satisfaction.
 But unlike other desire, it is not content with satisfaction.
-Of itself, it heads beyond one's own joy in one's own insight to the further question whether one's own insight is correct.
-It is a desire to know and its immanent criterion is the attainment of an unconditioned that, by the fact that it is unconditioned, is independent of the individual's likes and dislikes, of his wishful and his anxious thinking.
+Of itself, it heads beyond my joy in my insight to the gasskis further question whether my insight is correct.
+It is a desire to know and its immanent criterion is the attainment of an unconditioned that, by the use fact that it is unconditioned, the indeviate's of the state of the succession is independent of my likes and dislikes, my wishful and my province for thinking.

 Now through this desire and the knowledge it generates, there comes to light a second meaning of the good.
-Besides the good that is simply object of desire, there is the good of order.
+Besides the good, that is simply object of desire, there is the good of order.
 Such is the polity, the economy, the family as an institution.
-It is not the object of any single desire, for it stands to single desires as system to systematized, as universal condition to particulars that are conditioned, as scheme of recurrence that supervenes upon the materials of desires and the efforts to meet them and, at the price of limited restrictions, through the fertility of intelligent control, secures an otherwise unattainable abundance of satisfaction.
+It is not the object of any single desire, for it stands as stated to single dias desires as system to systematized, as universal condition to particulars that are conditioned, as intelligible form that supervenes the efforts to meet them upon the materials of desires and their satisfactions and, at the price of limited restrictions, through the fertility of intelligent control, secures an otherwise, impossible abundance of satisfactions.